Special Data Dissemination Standard

 5.2.1 Dissemination of documentation on concepts, scope, classifications, basis of recording, data sources, and statistical techniques

-Documentation on the methodology and data sources used in compilation of the consumer price indices (rural/urban/combined) is available in the” Brochure on new CPI” on the ministry’s web site.
+Documentation on the methodology and data sources used in compilation of the consumer price indices (Rural,Urban,Combined) is available in the publication "CONSUMER PRICE INDEX: Changes in the Revised Series (Base Year 2012=100)" on the ministry’s web site.

 Documentation on the methodology and data sources used in the compilation of the consumer price indices for industrial workers (CPI IW) and rural labourers (CPI RL) is available from contact person No. 2.

 5.2.2 Disseminated level of detailThe level of detail is adapted to the needs of the intended audience.
-All India Indices for CPI(Rural/Urban/Combined) are released at subgroup level and for State/UTs , Group level Indices are released.
+All India Indices for CPI(Rural,Urban,Combined) are released at sub group level and for State/UTs , Group level Indices are released.
+Item level Indices for All India CPI(Combined) are available from January 2011 onwards.

 |Dissemination of component